myprogrammerpersonality/JuliaOnSageMaker/README.md

 5- Click **Next**.

-6- Choose a name for the stack and also the notebook instance name and type.
+6- Choose a name for the stack and also the notebook instance name and type, also specify volume size.

-7- Click **Next **for this page and the next one.
+7- Click **Next** for this page and the next one.

 8- Check the **I acknowledge that AWS CloudFormation might create IAM resources**.

-9- Click Create stack.
+9- Click **Create stack**.

 CloudFormation will make a notebook instance for you along with Lifecycle configuration.
 You will always can delete the whole created resources with the Delete option of the stack.